hiidef/logd/docs/index.rst

 ``mongodb`` (node-mongo-native) packages.
 It is recommended that you compile the native bson parser.

-On OSX, ``brew install node`` should install a usable version.
-After installing node, you should also install `npm`_ via the instructions on their site.
+On OSX, ``brew install node`` should install a usable version;  on most linuxes, you will want to compile your own.
+After installing node, you should also install `npm`_.
 The original ``msgpack`` library for node does not compile against new versions of node and is unmaintained.
 If you are having trouble installing ``msgpack-0.4``, install it from jmars' repos:

 .. code-block:: bash

     npm install https://github.com/jmars/node-msgpack/tarball/master

-After installing the required components, attempt to run logd before going deeper into :doc:`configuration`.
+After installing the required components, attempt to run logd to check your setup, and then look at the :doc:`configuration options<configuration>`.

 .. _nodejs: http://nodejs.org
 .. _npm: http://npmjs.org